dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 34: Phase 2r: Post ghost analysis of gitlab console file
+## UPDATES part 34: Phase 2r: Implemenation of module2b for post ghost analysis using a scan analysis of module2 gitlab console logs (later will be used for ML lifecycle and pattern discernment)

 ### Introduction: